 Skip to main content

-Extra Help may help lower your out-of-pocket prescription drug costs such as premiums, copays or coinsurance.
+Medicare Extra Help may help lower out-of-pocket drug costs like your:

-Extra Help waives any Part D late enrollment penalty.
+Extra Help also waives any Part D late enrollment penalty.

 • Limited resources

-• Incomes up to 150 percent of the federal poverty level
+• An income at or below 150 percent of the federal poverty level

-• $0 or reduced Medicare drug plan premium
+• A $0 or reduced Medicare drug plan premium

 • A reduced amount for covered generic and brand-name drugs